GIST: Gauge-Invariant Spectral Transformers for Scalable Graph Neural Operators

-\subsection{Proof of Proposition~\ref{prop:neural_operator}: Gauge-Invariant Spectral Self-Attention}
+\subsection{Proof of Proposition~\ref{prop:neural_operator_full}: Gauge-Invariant Spectral Self-Attention}

 We prove that the Gauge-Invariant Spectral Self-Attention mechanism is discretization-invariant with quantifiable discretization mismatch error through three stages of analysis.
 The proof establishes that the attention kernel $K(i,j)=[f(P)f(P)^\top]_{ij}$ estimated by the spectral embeddings converges to a well-defined continuum kernel as mesh resolution increases, allowing us to bound the discretization mismatch error between any two discretizations of the same manifold.
 We carry out the analysis on the rescaled Laplacian $\mathcal{L}_n$, for which sharp spectral-convergence rates are available \citep{calder2022improved}; the same conclusions extend to rescaled variants of $\mathcal{L}_n$, including the random-walk operator $P_n = D^{-1}A$ used in our FastRP implementation (Remark~\ref{rem:rescaled_variants} below).

 For completeness, we restate the full proposition: